fbpx

 1

-Peritonectomy (sometimes) — Part or all of the peritoneum, where peritoneal mesothelioma forms, is removed.
-It’s a thin lining around the abdominal cavity.
+• Peritonectomy (sometimes) — Part or all of the peritoneum, where peritoneal mesothelioma forms, is removed.
+It’s a membrane lining the abdominal cavity.
 The peritoneum includes two linings: parietal peritoneum (outer lining next to the abdominal wall) and visceral peritoneum (inner lining covering the abdominal organs).
 Not all surgeons and cancer centers perform a peritonectomy for peritoneal mesothelioma.

-Removal of other organs — If necessary and safe, the surgeon removes any diseased organs.
-They may remove part or all of the diaphragm (respiratory muscle).
+• Removal of other organs If necessary and safe, the surgeon removes any diseased tissue and organs.
+They may also remove part or all of the diaphragm (respiratory muscle).

-If the patient receives dwell chemotherapy as an adjuvant treatment, doctors leave the ports in the abdomen at the end of the surgery.
-This provides direct access to the disease location and a path to administer chemotherapy.
+If the patient is scheduled to receive dwell chemotherapy as an adjuvant (post-surgical) treatment, doctors will leave the catheters in the abdomen at the end of the surgery.
+These catheters will provide direct access to the disease location and a path to administer chemotherapy into the abdominal cavity.

 Closed-Abdominal HIPEC Versus Open-Abdominal HIPEC

-• Closed-abdominal HIPEC prevents heat from escaping the abdominal cavity and diminishing the effectiveness of the drugs.
+• Closed-abdominal HIPEC prevents heat from escaping the abdominal cavity and decreases the effectiveness of the drugs.
 It also prevents drug spillage or leakage from the abdominal cavity since the incision is closed.
 This aids in drug penetration into the tumors.
-However, this technique makes distributing the drugs evenly in the cavity more difficult.

-• Open-abdominal HIPEC leads to ideal chemotherapy drug distribution.
+• Open-abdominal HIPEC offers good chemotherapy drug distribution.
 This washes the abdominal cavity with the liquid and reaches hidden crevices.
-However, drug leakage and heat loss are bigger concerns.
+However, drug leakage and heat loss are concerns.

 Recovery Time After Cytoreductive Surgery With HIPEC

-According to the Johns Hopkins Medicine website, cytoreduction with HIPEC requires 2-3 months of recovery.
+According to the Johns Hopkins Medicine website, complete cytoreductive surgery with HIPEC requires 2-3 months of recovery.
 Patients should expect to spend 10-14 days in the hospital following surgery.
-HIPEC recovery continues for 6-10 weeks after discharge from the hospital.
+Recovery continues for 6-10 weeks after discharge from the hospital.

 Inpatient Recovery